Fractured Magic: Chapter Twenty-Seven

 “Ms. Taylor,” Roman repeated, giving her one of his most charming smiles.

-“Thank you very much, sir.
+“You’re very kind, sir, thank you.
 If this place had not been left to me, I like to think I would have made an excellent interior designer.
 Oh, but can I get you anything?
 Tea?
 Coffee?
 I think we may have some biscuits from—”

 “There you are,” Ms. Taylor tutted.
 “You shouldn’t keep a prince waiting, dear.”

 “I wouldn’t have, if I’d known he was coming!” the girl protested.
-She turned green eyes on Leandros as she sized him up—only, she didn’t do it in the way Leandros was used to.
+She turned bright green eyes on Leandros as she sized him up—only, she didn’t do it in the way Leandros was used to.
 Instead of looking at him, she looked at the space around him.
 Only when she was satisfied with that did she meet his eyes.
 “Theodosia Fairfax, at your service, but my friends call me Thea.
-Sorry for the wait.”
+I am sorry about the wait.”

 Leandros stood.
 “There was hardly any wait to speak of,” he said.
 He turned to pull a chair out for her but forgot about his injured hand until the last moment.
 Quickly tucking it behind his back, he pulled the chair out single-handedly, instead.
 If Thea noticed, she was kind enough not to comment.